fletchjp/MERG-Arduino-Kit110-Examples/CANshield_LCDBut/README.md

 ### Library Dependencies

-The following third party libraries are required:
+The following third party libraries are required for the basic CANshield code:

 Library | Purpose
 ---------------|-----------------